indiradr/os212/links.md

 5. [Cybersecurity Crash Course](https://www.youtube.com/watch?v=bPVaOlJ6ln0).
 This another helpful video by Crash Course that gives a comprehensive introduction to Cybersecurity.
 Like most Crash Course videos, it's pretty easy to understand and the visuals are very engaging.
 6. [C Guidebook](https://www.freecodecamp.org/news/the-c-beginners-handbook/).
 This is a quick guidebook for the language C. It's pretty beginner friendly and explains concepts well.
 So, it's a good place to take a peek when I'm forgetting a simple concept and need a refresher.
 7. [File System Basics](https://www.tutorialspoint.com/unix/unix-file-system.htm).
 This is website that explains the file system of UNIX/LINUX.
 It explains the directory structure, commands that are useful to navigate the file system, and the concept of mounting.
+8. [Memory-Mapped Files](https://www.youtube.com/watch?v=nPIhoJ6lKeQ).
+This is a youtube video that explains about memmory mapped files.
+Neil Rhodes explains the concept pretty well, and how to use operations such as Open, Seek, Read and Write.